 Welcome to Maasai Mara National Reserve Kenya

 In 1994, Trans Mara County Council was formed and this leads to the division of the management of the park between Narok County Council and the new council.
 To further complicate but a good move that in 2001, another not-for-profit Mara Conservancy was formed and took over the management of the reserve.
-Maasai Mara National Reserve is bordered by Siria escarpment in the West, Serengeti in the south and Maasai pastoral ranches on the North, East, and West.
+Masai Mara National Reserve is bordered by Siria escarpment in the West, Serengeti in the south and Maasai pastoral ranches on the North, East, and West.
 The park has the Maasai Mara River and Talek River as key draining rivers for the park.
 The vegetation of the park is mostly open savannah grassland with some seasonal rivulets, some doted acacia trees.
 The reserve is most popular for the annually great migration where millions of wildebeest cross the Mara River under the survival of the fittest besides the big Nile crocodiles, predators like Lions, leopards, and others.
 You can see all the big five in Masai Mara those are Elephants, Leopards, Lions, Buffalos and Rhinos with the highest number of black rhinos in Africa.

 Discover Maasai Mara National Reserve